moreh-dev/moreh-2024docs-test/Tutorials/Qwen_Tutorial/index.md

 If you wish to temporarily allocate trial containers and GPU resources, please contact Moreh.

-***(Moreh 연락처 정보 추가 예정)***

 After connecting via SSH, run the **`moreh-smi`** command to ensure that the MoAI Accelerator is displayed correctly.
 The device name may vary depending on the system.
-If you encounter any issues during this process, please contact your infrastructure provider or refer to the ***troubleshooting guide*** in the documentation.

 ### Check MoAI Accelerator